Buying plants from an online nursery is a very convenient way of gardening!

 Things like Dynamic Lifter, Blood & Bone, Organic Xtra etc. are also excellent to mix in with the soil when you plant your online plants.
 Be sure to read the packaging for the right amount of solution or fertilizer.

 It is vital to water your plants in well.
 If you do none of the other things, please do this one, it is THE most important thing about potted plants.
 Without proper watering in, the soil or potting mix will have air pockets, causing roots to die back, or die completely.
 Water in well, then leave to dry out to let the soil create oxygen for the roots, then water regularly to suit the plant.
 We usually water 2-3 times a week during dry times, less when it’s raining.

 Planting your online plants in the ground

 We recommend potting your online plants first to get them used to your conditions and to grow them as big as possible before planting them out in the garden.
 If you are planting straight into the ground, be sure to prepare the planting site well.
-Dig your hole much bigger than the plant’s root system, and dig through lots of organic matter such as Blood & Bone, manure, some people even use dog food, although we keep that for the dogs.
+Dig your hole much bigger than the plant’s root system, and dig through lots of organic matter such as Blood & Bone or manure

 We always soak the hole with water first, to make water penetration easier once the plant is planted.
-It would depend on your soil too however, as the soil around our nursery is very dry and rocky.
-It is very important for us to dig a huge hole, and fill it with water first.
+It would depend on your soil too however, if the soil is very dry and rocky.
+It is important to dig a huge hole, and fill it with water first.
 Plants would have a hard time getting their roots through the soil, at least for a start.

 If your soil is more of a clay soil though, you would more so build up your soil to form a mound, and you would plant your plants on top of the mound to improve drainage.
 Clay can be very heavy soil, and retains water a lot, meaning it would get too cloggy for a lot of plants.
 It's important to determine what type of soil you have before purchasing your plants, and before planting them.
 Press soil on firmly without being rough and water in well once again.